Anne Morrow Lindbergh: Honors and awards

 Anne received numerous honors and awards throughout her life in recognition of her contributions to both literature and aviation.
 In 1933, she received the U.S. Flag Association Cross of Honor for having taken part in surveying transatlantic air routes.
 The following year, she was awarded the Hubbard Medal by the National Geographic Society for having completed 40000 mi of exploratory flying with her husband, Charles Lindbergh, a feat that took them to five continents.
 In 1993, Women in Aerospace presented her with an Aerospace Explorer Award in recognition of her achievements in and contributions to the aerospace field.

 She was inducted into the National Aviation Hall of Fame (1979), the National Women's Hall of Fame (1996), the Aviation Hall of Fame of New Jersey, and the International Women in Aviation Pioneer Hall of Fame (1999).

-Her first book, North to the Orient (1935) won one of the inaugural National Book Awards: the Most Distinguished General Nonfiction of 1935, voted by the American Booksellers Association."Lewis is Scornful of Radio Culture: ...", The New York Times, May 12, 1936, p.
-25.
+Her first book, North to the Orient (1935) won one of the inaugural National Book Awards: the Most Distinguished General Nonfiction of 1935, voted by the American Booksellers Association.

 Her second book, Listen!
 The Wind (1938), won the same award in its fourth year after the Nonfiction category had subsumed Biography.
 She received the Christopher Award for War Within and Without, the last installment of her published diaries.

 In addition to being the recipient of honorary master's and doctor of letters degrees from her alma mater Smith College (1935 and 1970), Anne received honorary degrees from Amherst College (1939), the University of Rochester (1939), Middlebury College (1976), and Gustavus Adolphus College (1985).